-The south Florida law firm of Marc Brown, P.A., has more than a decade of experience representing clients in all areas of real estate litigation.
-If you are purchasing a residential property in Palm Beach, Broward, or Miami-Dade County, Fort Lauderdale real estate litigation lawyer Marc Brown can help you resolve any title defects or other issues that may be standing in the way of the transaction.
+The South Florida law firm of Marc Brown, P.A., has more than a decade of experience representing clients in all areas of real estate litigation.
+If you are purchasing a residential property in Palm Beach, Broward, or Miami-Dade County, Fort Lauderdale real estate lawyer, Marc Brown, can help you resolve any title defects or other issues that may be standing in the way of the transaction.

 Attorney Marc Brown is exceptionally skilled and experienced at resolving the most difficult and confusing real estate problems and conflicts.
-If you have legal questions or concerns regarding any real estate-related matter, or if you are involved in a dispute regarding a breach of contract or a title defect, Estate Planning Attorney in Fort Lauderdale Marc Brown knows what steps to take.
+If you have legal questions or concerns regarding any real estate-related matter, or if you are involved in a dispute regarding a breach of contract or a title defect, dedicated attorney, Marc Brown, in Fort Lauderdale knows what steps to take.
 He will provide sound legal advice and work effectively on your behalf.

 How Does Attorney Marc Brown Help Prospective Home Buyers?

-In the State of Florida, the chain of ownership for some properties can date back more than a century.
+In Florida, the chain of ownership for some properties can date back more than a century.
 A long ownership chain means that a property has been the subject of multiple transactions, with potentially dozens of owners and lenders who may have a claim or interest in the property.

 The pertinent documents in a property transaction include but are not necessarily limited to deeds, mortgages, tax records, utility assessments, and liens.
 If any of these documents are missing or incomplete, it can delay or prevent a property transaction.
 However, the Fort Lauderdale law firm of Marc Brown, P.A. has extensive experience resolving complicated title defects.
 We provide clients with reliable legal advice, and we know what steps to take.

 What Challenges Can Arise When You Buy or Sell a Property?